Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Runtime Context-Aware Perception Attack

 where Eq. \ref{eq:obj} is an objective function that aims at accelerating the Ego vehicle as soon as possible to cause a forward collision.
 Directly decreasing the probability of a lead vehicle or its bounding box (BBox) cannot change the ACC system behavior.
 We instead design an objective function that increases {$RD_t$} as much as possible while keeping the perturbation value of the adversarial patch imperceptible to human eyes.

 In Eq. \ref{eq:obj}, $g(d)$ is an approximate polynomial function of $d$ that fits the trend of the trajectory of the relative distance ${RD}_t$, predicted by the DNN model with weight parameters $\theta$. "-" is a negative sign that converts our goal of maximizing the relative distance to minimizing the proposed objective function.
 For example, when the gradient of the relative distance trajectory, $g(d)$, is negative, minimizing "$-\triangledown g(d)$" will slow down the decrease of $g(d)$ and is equivalent to maximizing the relative distance.
-We adopt the gradient of $g(d)$ in the objective function instead of using ${RD}_t$ itself in order to avoid sharp changes in the predicted relative distance value, which might be easily detected by some anomaly detection mechanisms.
+We adopt the gradient of $g(d)$ in the objective function instead of using ${RD}_t$ itself in order to avoid sharp changes in the predicted relative distance value, which might be easily detected by some anomaly detection mechanisms. {We assume the attacker has access to the DNN predictions (e.g., $RD$) by monitoring the ADAS communication network (e.g., ROS) or by running a replicated DNN model on a remote server or wireless communication device (see Table \ref{tab:threatmodel}).}

 In Eq. \ref{eq:xupdate}, the perturbation is added to the original image input $X_t \in \mathbb{R}^{H\times W \times C}$ in the form of an adversarial patch $Patch_t \in \mathbb{R}^{H\times W \times C}$, represented as a matrix of pixels with height \textit{H}, width \textit{W}, and \textit{C} color channels. $\lambda$ is the weight parameter of the p-norm regularization term, designed to minimize the perturbation value of the patch for stealthiness.
 We limit the perturbation value within the Kalman filter noise parameters ($\mu$,$\sigma$) (Eq. \ref{eq:pvalue}), which ensures the perturbation is not corrected by the sensor fusion.
-We also constrain the adversarial patch inside the BBox of the lead vehicle (Eq. \ref{eq:plocation}) to enhance attack effectiveness, minimize the perturbation area for stealthiness, and reduce computational cost.
+We also constrain the adversarial patch inside the BBox of the LV (Eq. \ref{eq:plocation}) to enhance attack effectiveness, minimize the perturbation area for stealthiness, and reduce computational cost.